City University of New York, Graduate Center, M.Phil. 1993, Ph.D. 1996 with Distinction, Program in Sociology.

 Actipedia, actipedia.org, with Jacques Servin/Yes Labs, 2013.

-Open Utopia, theopenutopia.org, Free Speech production, Social Book in collaboration with Institute for the Future of the Book, 2012.
+Open Utopia, theopenutopia.org, a Free Speech production, 2012.

 ARTICLES, ESSAYS AND REVIEWS